 Google provided MIT App Inventor as an open-source project for all developers.
 It offers a user-friendly platform where you can create the interface effortlessly.

 Once you are done with the interface, you can start programming in Code Blocks with a single click.
-The app also has a downloadable emulator to download and run the APK file.
+The app also has a downloadable emulator for downloading and running the APK file.

 Website: MIT App Inventor